 Caves - The parks contain about 250 known caves; most are located in wilderness.
 They formed in Mesozoic marble originally deposited on the margins of marine islands (one exception being caves and karst in Paleozoic rocks on the east side of Kings Canyon National Park).
-Park caves are generally formed by sinking streams.
+The parks' caves are generally formed by sinking streams.
 During the spring months, these streams typically flood due to snowmelt and winter rains.
 Inside the caves, floods typically overwhelm existing passages and promote the development of mazes of parallel passages.
-Such mazes are very common in all larger park caves.
-Cave temperatures in the parks vary from 31°F to 62°F, with lower-elevation caves being the warmest and some higherelevations caves containing permanent ice.
+Such mazes are very common in all larger caves in the parks.
+Cave temperatures in the parks vary from 31°F to 62°F, with lower-elevation caves being the warmest and some higher-elevations caves containing permanent ice.
 Many caves have brisk winds that develop due to temperature variation between the inside of the caves and the surface.